Sharuru/imouto.host-updater/README.md

 + Your hosts is **UP-TO-DATE**!

 ##Am I needed to backup my own hosts record?
 imouto.hosts updater will save all the custom hosts record after mark '#+END' before updating and will write it back after using 'a' method.

-So, if your own hosts record is before '#+END', you should modify it after that mark.
-**But if this is your first time using hosts published on projecth.org/sources, you should back it up in another place!**
+**If you are first running this updater, I highly recommend you to backup your hosts at different places though the updater will auto backup and added it after the '#+END' mark.**

 ##I don't like imouto.hosts, I want to use other sources published on projecth.org/sources!
 Though this updater is simple and almost write for **me** :), you can still choose your own sources on projecth.org/sources.
 Just change source_id and make a little work in regexp, you can make your own updater!